Aziz-Prithibee13/Movie-mania/readme.md

 9. Playing audio/videos that are embedded on your site but obtained from external databases not your own.
 For example, playing the youtube video embedded on your site. :heavy_check_mark:
 10. Google map with real-time location information or at least embed maps Iframe. :heavy_check_mark:
 11. Using Session information during the login/logout phase.
-12. Application of TensorFlow Lite for real-time prediction.
+12. Application of TensorFlow Lite for real-time prediction. :heavy_check_mark:
 13. Uploading images/files and showing them on your site/app.:heavy_check_mark:
 14. Datepicker. :heavy_check_mark:
 15. Embed animations using GSAP. :heavy_check_mark: